World News | In 2025, Let's Make It Game on – Not Game over – for Our Precious Natural World | LatestLY

 Since Europeans arrived in Australia, much of the country has become severely degraded.

-Around 40 per cent of our forests and 99 per cent of grasslands have been cut down and cleared, and much of what remains is under threat.
+Around 40% of our forests and 99% of grasslands have been cut down and cleared, and much of what remains is under threat.
 Thousands of ecological communities, plants and animal species are threatened with extinction.

 And it seems the news only gets worse.
 The global average temperature for the past decade is the warmest on record, about 1.2°C above the pre-industrial average.
 Severe bushfires are more and more likely.
 Yet Australia's federal government recently approved four coalmine expansions.